Quexint/Assignment-Driven-Learning/Readme.md

 # Assignment-Driven Learning

-It's a project to share my **solutions** and **notes** when studyng MOOCs, reading books, and doing workshops.
+It's a project to share my **solutions** and **notes** when studying OCWs, reading books, and doing workshops.

 Feel free to find MOCCs, solutions, and feedbacks here.

 ## Collections